Southern Cross Travel Insurance Review

 - If your essential bank cards, travel documents or passports are lost, stolen or damaged, SCTI will reimburse you for the cost of their replacement.

 - This covers things like death or disablement during your journey, as well as loss of income as the result of an injury.

-Other policy features cover you in the area of personal liability and rental vehicle excess.
-As with any insurance policy, limits and exclusions apply to the coverage available.
-Make sure to read the Product Disclosure Statement closely so you know exactly what the policy does and doesn’t cover.
+As with any insurance policy, limits and exclusions apply to the cover available.
+Make sure to read the Product Disclosure Statement (PDS) closely so you know exactly what the policy does and doesn’t cover.

 What is the Southern Cross Travel Insurance Excess?